-In certain conditions, harmful bacteria can grow to cause an increased risk of Legionnaires disease.
+In certain conditions, harmful bacteria can grow and cause an increased risk of Legionnaires disease.
 Legionnaires disease is a form of pneumonia that can kill.

-Legionnaires disease mainly affects those who are vulnerable due to age, illness or lowered immune system but it can affect anybody.
-The risk of Legionella in your home is very low but it is higher when you are moving into a new home or returning after a long break.
+Legionnaires disease mainly affects those who are vulnerable due to age, illness or weakened immune system, but it can affect anybody.
+The risk of Legionella in your home is very low, but can be heightened when moving into a new home or returning after a long break.
 To help reduce the risks you should:

-- Keep your water cistern covered, clean and free from debris. - Run your shower or hot water tap continuously for 5 minutes when you move in or return after a long break. - Shower spray heads also present a small risk in domestic properties and should be dismantled and cleaned of scale and debris every 3-6 months.
+- Keep your water cistern covered, clean and free from debris. - Run your shower or hot water tap continuously for 5 minutes when you move in or return after a long break. - Clean shower heads from scale or debris every three to six months.

-We also arrange regular checks of larger water tanks which supply more than one home in some blocks of flats to help reduce the risk.
+We arrange regular checks of larger water tanks, which supply water to more than one home, to help reduce the risk of a Legionella outbreak.
 If you need advice or have any questions about water safety, please contact your Neighbourhood Officer.